 I am thrilled to welcome you to our special community of passionate and creative dot painters who have taken five or more classes with me.
 I’m excited to share this journey with you as we work together to bring this therapeutic art to those who need it most but might not be able to afford it.
 In giving back, we enrich our own lives as well.
 I cherish the fun times we have together, getting to know each of you better, and I can’t wait to continue learning from one another as we help others.

 Cyndy finds dot painting incredibly relaxing.
 It slows her down and helps distract her mind from insignificant things that tend to nag at her.
 For her, it has become a spiritual practice.
 When she lets go of trying to make perfect dots, it becomes a form of meditation.
 Her favorite pieces include the Notebook Lady and the windcatcher, and she is currently working on designs to paint on journals and give as Christmas gifts.
-Cyndy and her high school sweetheart, Sam, have quite a history together.
-After growing up in Western Pennsylvania and attending school in Pittsburgh and Chicago, they both lived in Chicago for eight years.
-They moved to California in 1989, living in Alameda for 30 years before retiring to Palm Desert in 2020.
+Cyndy and her husband moved to California in 1989, lived in Alameda for 30 years before retiring to Palm Desert in 2020.
 She loves the weather in the desert for about 10 months of the year and then escapes for a few weeks to take a break from the heat.

 Cyndy has a rich background in the arts.
 She took lots of art classes in high school and college.
 While her career focused more on social services and education, she expressed her creativity through developing lesson plans and finding better ways to serve communities.
 Now retired, she is getting back into visual and expressive arts, currently playing with watercolors.
 A lifelong crafter, Cyndy has decorated homes, fire halls, and community centers for events.
-She enjoys baking, especially pretty cookies for the holidays, and has made cards for kids with cancer and elderly Franciscan sisters in Chicago.
-Though she hasn't done much scrapbooking recently, she continues to create beautiful cards.
-Cyndy has been told she can make junk look beautiful—it’s all about the colors!
+She enjoys baking, especially pretty cookies for the holidays, and has made cards for kids with cancer and seniors in care centers.
+Cyndy loves to play with colors and explore their energy.

 Diane loves dot painting because of the endless possibilities that color brings.
 Different colors can evoke various feelings and moods, and the variety of creative techniques allows her to tailor each project to be as simple or as challenging as she desires in the moment.
 She enjoys that she can complete something beautiful in one sitting and usually feels satisfied with both the process and the outcome.
 Her favorite piece so far is a 10” x 10” canvas with stacked squares, created using one of her favorite color combinations.
 She notes that it’s similar to a recent design done with square box tops.